NixOS/rfcs/rfcs/0041-selinux-support.md

 systemctl results in kernel-level denials.
 This includes related issue [NixOS/nix#2374].

+Simply put, implementation of this RFC allows Nix to be run on SELinux-enabled Linux distributions.

-Additionally integrating support for SELinux in NixOS will bring an additional level of hardening to the distributions, which increases its aptitude as a server platform but also as a professional workstation distribution.
+Additionally integrating support for SELinux in NixOS will bring an additional level of hardening to the distribution, which increases its aptitude as a server platform but also as a professional workstation distribution.

 [Fedora]: https://fedoraproject.org/wiki/SELinux_FAQ